OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

   cd /home/usr/gdal_natural_earth/HYP_50M_SR_W

-.. tip:: Open the file with a Desktop GIS like Quantum GIS.
+.. tip:: Open the file with a Desktop GIS like QGIS.
 And have a look.

 Get information about the raster data with gdalinfo
 ===================================================